noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 ---

 ## 2. Physics Simulation in MuJoCo
+We used MuJoCo to simulate a wheel-legged robot learning robust balance strategies.
 MuJoCo (Multi-Joint dynamics with Contact) is a high-performance physics engine designed for simulating articulated structures in contact-rich environments.
 It is widely used in robotics, reinforcement learning, and biomechanics due to its speed, accuracy, and modeling flexibility.

-> We used MuJoCo to simulate a wheel-legged robot learning robust balance strategies.
-The simulation incorporated randomized terrain, friction variation, and noisy joint feedback.
-Accurate contact modeling helped improve controller generalization from simulation to reality.

-### ⚙️ Core Simulation Principles

-#### Generalized Coordinates
-MuJoCo simulates systems using **generalized coordinates**, avoiding the over-constrained Cartesian formulations common in game engines.
-This allows for:
-- Precise joint modeling
-- Efficient recursive dynamics
-- Stable constraint enforcement

-#### Contact Dynamics via Convex Optimization
-Unlike spring-damper approximations, MuJoCo formulates contact forces as **convex optimization problems**, enabling:
-- Realistic friction modeling (Coulomb friction)
-- Stable contact resolution
-- Support for soft and hard contacts

-### 🧩 Model Definition
+### Model Definition

 MuJoCo models are defined in **MJCF**, an XML-based format.
 Key components include: